 Ensure A-Attestation On All Calls

 Of course, call attestation can be more complicated than that.
 For example, it’s still important to avoid least-cost routing, the practice of finding the least expensive way to route a call.
 While the lower costs associated with this technology can be appealing, you ultimately pay for it in the risk that your call attestation may worsen.
-You should confirm with your dialing service how they make decisions about routing, and what level of attestation you can expect with your calls.

 Monitor Phone Numbers